intel/dffml/README.md

 DFFML aims to be the easiest and most convenient way to use Machine Learning.

-We take a "just bring your data" approach to ML.
-DFFML is an AutoML (Automated Machine Learning) library, command line application, HTTP service, and soon, web UI.
+- It's an AutoML Python library, command line application, and HTTP service.

-You give DFFML your data and tell it what kind of model you want to train and it creates a model for you.
+- You give it your data and tell it what kind of model you want to train.
+It creates a model for you.

-If you want finer grained control over the model, you can easily do so by implementing your own model plugin.
+- If you want finer grained control over the model, you can easily do so by implementing your own model plugin.

-We also make it easy to use and deploy your models.
+- We make it easy to use and deploy your models.

+- We provide a directed graph concurrent execution environment with managed locking which we call DataFlows.

+- DataFlows make it easy to generate datasets or modify existing datasets for rapid iteration on feature engineering.

 ## Documentation